-“Hilarious”, he said, not in the mood to play games with her.
-“I take everything went well?”
+“Hilarious,” he said, not in the mood to play games with her.
+“I take it everything went well?”

-“And that’s how we like it”, Ifan replied as he took a seat across the table from her.
-“No extra fuss and nothing”, he looked at the other (or rather, the back of her book) sternly, “to tie it back to us.”
+“And that’s how we like it,” Ifan replied as he took a seat across the table from her.
+“No extra fuss and nothing,” he looked at the young woman (or rather, the back of her book) sternly, “to tie it back to us.”

 Menna sighed and closed the book with a snap as she turned to regard him with a cold look.
 Out of her generation, only she had inherited the greenish grey eyes possessed also by her grandmother, father and uncle.
 Right now, they were narrowed angrily at him.